ng-shijun-jess/IDAssignment1/README.md

 As a student,I want to display as much relevant skills into this Portfolio website.

+As an employer,I want to know the details of the person and how well they can code.

 Right below are my wire frames to show th planning of the website look:
 <img src= 'iphone 12,12 Pro - 1.png'>
 <img src = 'Web 1920 - 1.png'>